Joe’s Weather Blog: Overnight severe risks develop (TUE-5/17)

 Areas farther SE of KC may also see some stronger winds.

-The timing though is still a bit problematic…but odds favor a pre 2AM tomorrow storm line to rumble through the region.
-It could come earlier that that…IF storms organize faster, develop a larger area of rain cooled air…and sink down the MO River quicker.
+The timing though is still a bit problematic, but odds favor a pre-2AM storm line to rumble through the region.
+It could come earlier that that if storms organize faster, develop a larger area of rain cooled air, and sink down the MO River quicker.

 It could be a loud night for awhile.
 Here’s regional radar that could be helpful overnight.